 In cases where some parties are inclined to reach a settlement, the court may, at its discretion, order the separation of oral arguments and proceed with settlement discussions (article 152(1) of the Code of Civil Procedure).
-However, in cases where multiple actions for injunction filed by QCOs or multiple actions regarding common obligations filed by SQCOs must be consolidated (see question 11), such actions cannot be separated.
+However, in cases where multiple actions for injunction filed by QCOs or multiple actions regarding common obligations filed by SQCOs must be consolidated, these actions cannot be separated.